ctoestreich/CoffeeScriptAntTasks/README.md

   which will cause the function wrapper to be generated.
   (yeah, I hate negative option names too, prolly will change this)

-* `verbose` - prints a message to the console for every file processed.
+* `verbose` - prints a message to the console for every file processed. (defaults to true)

 * `nesting` - will inherit and maintin directory nested directory structure in the fileset base directories.
+If set to false will put all files at top level destDir. (defaults to false)

 The `CoffeeScript` task supports the typical "fileSet" sort of nested elements, as near as I can tell.
 This is how you specify